ibm-cloud-docs/vmwaresolutions/services/fsa_considerations.md

 To manage the FortiGate Security Appliance service, you must access the FortiGate® 300 series console in one of the following ways:
 * Log in to the FortiOS Web Client by using the credentials that you can find on the FortiGate Security Appliance service details page.
-* Access the console via SSH connection by using the credentials that you can find on the FortiGate Security Appliance service details page.
+* Access the console through SSH connection by using the credentials that you can find on the FortiGate Security Appliance service details page.

 For more information, see [Ordering services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices).